pierotticastillo/pierotticastillo/README.md

 I’m driven by a passion for continuous learning and a desire to solve real-world problems through technology.

 - 🌱 I’m currently learning:
-  - Angular
+  - React Native + Expo
-  - Nest.js
+  - Mobile App Development
-  - TypeScript
+  - Supabase
 - 🌍 I’m looking forward to collaborating on open-source projects.
-- 💡 I’m expanding my backend skills with Nest.js and Node.js.
+- 💡 I’m expanding my skills in backend and mobile development.

 ## Technologies and Tools